ChefYeshpal/webapp-farmingsim/README.md

 - [ ] Farm land
     - [x] Should be divided into 9 chunks, the player initially has access to the bottom right chunk
-    - [ ] Other chunks can be bought for a certain price, with their price being different depending on how far they are
+    - [x] Other chunks can be bought for a certain price, with their price being different depending on how far they are
     - [x] User cannot go onto unpurchased land
-- [ ] A tractor
+- [x] A tractor
     - [x] Should be controllable via wasd
-    - [ ] Should be upgradable?
 - [ ] Info panel
     - [x] Contains info of current crop
         - [x] Info of current growth of crop
         - [x] Info on type of crop (has currently only got wheat)
-    - [ ] Info on tractor durability
-        - The more they move the tractor in un-cropped land, the more it's durability decreases?
-        - I dont really think this would be needed cause tractors are stronk af
     - [x] Time progression
 - [x] Ability to buy neighbouring land
     - [x] Considering the game container would be divided into 9 parts, and user has initially only 1 part